 - To combat the surge in prices of certain goods in Kenya, Consumer Grassroots Association has set up a WhatsApp function for reporting retailers taking advantage of consumers, and is also sharing regular updates on social media to keep their followers informed.

 - In Saudi Arabia, the Consumer Protection Association is running a social media campaign with infographics that address some of the most pressing issues for consumers during the crisis, from how to get access to essential food supplies to fake sanitary products to avoid.

-- Panic buying has become a real concern for food retailers in Oman, and many consumers are finding it difficult to access basic food products as a result.
-The Public Authority for Consumer Protection has released a series of videos on social media to reassure consumers and warn against panic buying.
+- Price gouging is one of the biggest concerns for consumers in Oman, and many are finding it difficult to access food and health products as a result.
+The Public Authority for Consumer Protection is monitoring negligent practice and clamping down on any violations.

 Throughout the COVID-19 pandemic, we will be sharing regular updates on the consumer challenges we are encountering across the globe, and how consumer advocacy is supporting and protecting consumers through this crisis.
 Follow us on social media, and sign up to our email services, to stay informed.